Writing Competitions for Young Writers in Australia: February to July 2018

 If you’re a young writer, and have been putting pen to paper (or fingers to keyboard) for a while, then you might be wondering if there’s anywhere to send your stories, essays, poems (and any other writing forms you can think of).
 The answer is that there’s actually a lot, if you know where to look.
 To make it easy, I’ve compiled a range of Australian writing competitions into one blog post, in reverse order of closing date.

 There are few others I will add to this list as more details comes to hand.
-This includes the Tim Winton Award, Make Your Own Story Book Competition and the John Marsden & Hachette Australia Prize as well as the Shaun Tan Art Award for any artists out there.
+This includes the Tim Winton Award and the John Marsden & Hachette Australia Prize as well as the Shaun Tan Art Award for any artists out there.
 And if you hear of something I’ve missed, then please let me know!

 Write the World (ongoing monthly competitions)